• Skip to content

 The 12-week scan

 You have to give permission before you have tests or scans during pregnancy.
-If you don’t understand why you need a test, medication or treatment, it’s OK to ask for more information.
+If you don’t understand why you need a test, medicine or treatment, it’s OK to ask for more information.
 Ask your doctor or midwife what the test is for, why it’s needed, and what could happen if you choose not to have it.

 Your baby when you’re 11 weeks pregnant